Aria Nina Hacked: Instagram Page Of ‘Cam Girl’ Hacked After Shay Carl Scandal

 Aria Nina is seeing the darker side to viral fame, with the Instagram star and self-professed “cam girl” seeing her social media page hacked after coming forward with her inappropriate relations with married YouTube star Shay Carl.

-Nina had a large social media following before the scandal, but gained nationwide fame earlier this month when she published details of an online relationship with the Shaytards page founder, including some very graphic messages Shay Carl had sent to her.
+Nina had a large social media following before the scandal but gained nationwide fame earlier this month when she published details of an online relationship with the Shaytards page founder, including some very graphic messages Shay Carl had sent to her.
 The scandal blew up almost immediately, forcing Shay Carl Butler and his family into hiding and drawing some very strong reactions from fans.

 It has also made a target out of Aria Nina.
 This week, someone reportedly gained access to her Instagram account and deleted it.